WolBanking77: Wolof Banking Speech Intent Classification Dataset: Related work

-Concerning the Wolof language, datasets have been published in the literature, particularly in the field of NLP and Automatic Speech Recognition (ASR).
-We can cite some datasets that contain Wolof texts such as afriqa dataset \citet{ogundepo2023afriqa} which deals with the question answering (QA) task, masakhaner versions 1 and 2 \citet{Adelani2021MasakhaNERNE, Adelani2022MasakhaNER2A} which targets the Name Entity Recognition (NER) task, UD\_Wolof-WTB \footnote{\href{https://github.com/UniversalDependencies/UD\_Wolof-WTB}{https://github.com/UniversalDependencies/UD\_Wolof-WTB}} or even MasakhaPOS \footnote{\href{https://github.com/masakhane-io/lacuna\_pos\_ner}{https://github.com/masakhane-io/lacuna\_pos\_ner}} which deals with the part-of-speech tagging (POS) task.
+With regard to the Wolof language, datasets have been published in the literature, particularly in the field of NLP and Automatic Speech Recognition (ASR).
+For example, some datasets include Wolof texts such as afriqa dataset \citet{ogundepo-etal-2023-cross} which deals with the question answering (QA) task, masakhaner versions 1 and 2 \citet{adelani-etal-2021-masakhaner, adelani-etal-2022-masakhaner} which targets the Name Entity Recognition (NER) task, UD\_Wolof-WTB \footnote{\href{https://github.com/UniversalDependencies/UD\_Wolof-WTB}{https://github.com/UniversalDependencies/UD\_Wolof-WTB}} or even MasakhaPOS \footnote{\href{https://github.com/masakhane-io/lacuna\_pos\_ner}{https://github.com/masakhane-io/lacuna\_pos\_ner}} which addresses the part-of-speech tagging (POS) task.
 In addition, several datasets for the machine translation (MT) task such as OPUS, \footnote{\href{https://opus.nlpl.eu/}{https://opus.nlpl.eu/}} FLORES 200 \citet{team2022NoLL}, NTREX-128 \citet{federmann-etal-2022-ntrex} and MAFAND-MT \citep{adelani-etal-2022-thousand}.
-Datasets in the field of ASR containing Wolof such as ALFFA \citet{gauthier2016collecting}, fleurs \citet{fleurs2022arxiv} and more recently KALLAAMA \citet{kallaama2024dataset} have been published.
-The cited datasets cover various fairly general areas from news or religion.
-However, to date, there is only one text dataset dedicated to the banking sector named INJONGO \citet{yuINJONGOMulticulturalIntent2025} (with other domains such as home, kitchen and dining, travel and utility).
-This dataset includes slot-filling and intent classification for 16 African languages including Wolof.
+In the field of ASR, several datasets containing Wolof have also been published, including ALFFA \citet{gauthier-etal-2016-collecting}, fleurs \citet{10023141} and more recently KALLAAMA \citet{kallaama2024dataset}.
+The cited datasets cover fairly general domains, such as news and religion.
+However, to date, there is only one text dataset dedicated to the banking sector named INJONGO \citet{yu-etal-2025-injongo} (with other domains such as home, kitchen and dining, travel and utility).
+This dataset includes slot-filling and intent classification tasks for 16 African languages including Wolof.